 The second step considers whether you suffer from a severe medical condition affecting your ability to engage in SGA.
 This step requires showing that your condition poses more than a minimal impact upon your ability to work.
 If you show you suffer from a severe condition, then you would proceed to the third step in the analysis.

 The third step considers whether you meet one of Social Security’s listed conditions that qualify for disability.
-The SSA has compiled a list of conditions which are so severe in and of themselves that you can be found disabled just by showing you suffer from one of them.
+The SSA has compiled a list of conditions that are so severe in and of themselves that you can be found disabled just by showing you suffer from one of them.
 This is called meeting or equaling a listing.
-To prove you meet or equal a listing you must first look up the listing on the SSA website and determine the medical evidence required to prove the condition.
+To prove you meet or equal a listing you must first lookup the listing on the SSA website and determine the medical evidence required to prove the condition.
 It is quite difficult to meet or equal a listing and generally requires a doctor to testify as to whether your condition is of listing level.

-If you are not found disabled based upon a listing, which most claims are not, then Social Security will next determine wheat your physical and or mental capabilities are despite your condition.
+If you are not found disabled based upon a listing, which most claims are not, then Social Security will next determine what your physical and or mental capabilities are despite your condition.
 This is called your residual functional capacity (RFC).
 Your RFC is the “most” you can do in spite of your conditions.
 Once your RFC is determined, Social Security will then consider whether you meet step 4 and step 5 of the process.
 These steps consider whether you are able to perform your past work or if there is other work available in which you could perform with your specific RFC.
 If you are found to be unable to perform any work, then you would be considered to meet what qualifies for disability in Florida medically.

 Applying for Disability Benefits in Florida

 If you believe you have disability coverage and that your conditions are of such severity that you would be found medically disabled, then you should consider applying for these disability benefits.
 There are three ways to apply for disability benefits in Florida.
 First, and highly recommended, is that you obtain counsel from an experienced Florida disability attorney.
 This process is difficult with a lot of regulations to get past.
 Working with an experienced disability attorney ensures the best possible outcome in the shortest amount of time.
 Hiring the LaBovick Law Group is free to you.
 We only get paid if we are able to win your case.
 Money should not be an issue when seeking counsel for your claim.
-Of course, you could try to file a claim on your own through the Social Security website, by calling the SSA directly, or by going in person to your local Social Security office.
+Of course, you could try to file a claim on your own through the Social Security website, by calling the SSA directly, or by going in-person to your local Social Security office.

 Please call us at the LaBovick Law Group so we may handle your application for you.
 You may call us any time at (561) 623-3681.
 We look forward to obtaining you the benefits for which you have worked so hard!